-Unconscious bias
+Unconscious Bias

-It is important to recognise everyone has unconscious bias, but whilst having preferences in some contexts (e.g. who we may wish to socialise with) is not acceptable to disadvantage groups of people.
-Therefore, it is critical to minimise the impact of unconscious bias in assessment and feedback processes by interrogating any potential areas in which unconscious bias may have a bearing on marking practice.
+It is essential to recognise that everyone has unconscious bias.
+Therefore, it is critical to minimise the impact of unconscious bias in assessment and feedback processes by interrogating any potential areas in which it may have a bearing on marking practice.